Codecademy/docs/content/html/concepts/semantic-html/terms/rb/rb.md

 ---
 Title: '<rb>'
-Description: 'Representing the base component in ruby annotations for East Asian text, its use has declined and it is now considered deprecated.'
+Description: 'Representing the base component in ruby annotations for East Asian text, its use has declined and is now deprecated.'
 Subjects:
   - 'Web Development'
   - 'Web Design'